MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 - A Microsoft Entra user account.
 If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - Microsoft Entra PowerShell is installed.
 To install the module, follow the [Install the Microsoft Entra PowerShell][install] guide.
 - To use Microsoft Entra PowerShell, a [Privileged Role Administrator][privileged-role-administrator] role in the tenant with the necessary permissions is required.
 For this guide, you need `Application.Read.All` and `AppRoleAssignment.ReadWrite.All` delegated permissions.
-To set these permissions in Entra PowerShell, run:
+To set these permissions in Microsoft Entra PowerShell, run:

     ```powershell
     Connect-Entra -Scopes "Application.ReadWrite.All", "AppRoleAssignment.ReadWrite.All"